cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Change Log

-(RFC EDITOR: Remove this section.)
+(RFC EDITOR: remove this section.)

 (\*) Indicates a change that breaks wire compatibility with the previous draft.